Can you mask a URL?

 Before you start, you might want to hear this…

-First of all, your website visitors will not be able to see the true web address of the site they are visiting.
+First of all, your website visitors will not be able to see the correct web address of the site they are visiting.
 This causes obvious problems such as the inability to bookmark a page for future reference or to share it externally on social platforms or blogs.

 Creating content that people want to share is the main reason for doing it in the first place, right?
 Well, masking a URL will prevent people from sharing your content, meaning the only way they can find your content is to stumble across it after clicking on links after links.